 Let’s get this out of the way: if you’re in a windy area, this isn’t a good buy.
 The screen is simply too big to be supported in the wind by any kind of inflatable frame and if the breeze is running perpendicular to the way it’s facing you’re looking at some serious trouble.

 The second issue is that you’re most likely going to need another person to get it set up.
 This is due to the size of the screen, of course, and if you’re using it then chances are you’re not just setting yourself up for a couple of brews and watching American Pie for the thousandth time so it’s less of an issue than you’d think.

 If you live in a calm area and want an experience that’s on par with a movie theater, however, go for it.
+This of it like your own little home theater setup outside.
 It’s a bit of a plunge, but it’s not one you’re going to regret at the end of the day when you have a blow up projector screen that rivals most remaining drive-ins.